 However, you do have to be careful when giving nonsteroidal anti-inflammatory drugs to dogs long term, because NSAIDS sometimes cause gastrointestinal problems like loss of appetite, vomiting and inflammation of the stomach and intestines.

-Corticosteroids are sometimes used for osteoarthritis and they also cut down on inflammation.
+Corticosteroids are sometimes used for osteoarthritis and, like NSAIDS, they also cut down on inflammation.
 They are usually given only for a short time because of their side effects.

 Surgery for Canine Arthritis